Video trends · 4 min read

 What is transmuxing?

-• Transcoding - Transcoding happens when you take an already compressed video file and change it to another format.
+2. Transcoding: Converting an already compressed video file to another format.

 We hope that explains the difference between encoding and transcoding clearly.

-If you are looking for an affordable video API solution that does not burn a hole in your pocket for transcoding and encoding videos, check out our offerings on our homepage or sign-up for a free account here!
+If you are looking for an affordable video API solution that does not burn a hole in your pocket for transcoding and encoding videos, check out our offerings on our features page or sign-up for a free account here!

 Try out more than 80 features for free